Starchup/font-su/README.md

 1. Clone this repo and checkout the `master` branch.
 1. Export font from icomoon.
 See [Exporting from IcoMoon](#export-from-icomoon) for export details.
 1. Open downloaded zip files.
+1. Follow the instructions below to update the font family and documentation

+#### Update font family
 1. Move `styles.scss` and `variables.scss` to the `/scss` folder.
 1. Open `styles.scss` and update `$icomoon-font-path: "fonts" !default;` to `$icomoon-font-path: "../fonts" !default;`
 1. Move `style.css` to the `/css` folder.